FusionAuth/fusionauth-import-scripts/stytch/README.md

-# Stytch user data and password hash export and FusionAuth import
+# Stytch to FusionAuth user migration data and scripts

-## Directory contents

-This directory contains the following files:

-- `exampleData` — All data files used in the export/import process: password hashes, user data, encryption keys, intermediate data
-  - `export.json`
-  - `hash.csv`
-- js —
--

 ## How to use these scripts